-As NZ Co is a Listed Entity on the NZX, the Audit Committee of NZ Co would have been required to advise individual W to cool-off from the Audit Engagement.
-Based on the specific facts and circumstances set out in this example individual W cannot complete a further two years on this Audit Engagement.
-The minimum period for cooling-off for individual W is five consecutive years off the Audit Engagement.
-Individual W could come back to the Audit Engagement in any Key Audit Partner role for the 2024 audit.
+As NZ Co is a Listed Entity on the NZX, the Audit Committee of NZ Co would have been required to advise Individual W to cool-off from the audit engagement.
+Based on the specific facts and circumstances set out in this example the minimum period for cooling-off for Individual W is five consecutive years off the audit engagement.
+Individual W could come back to the audit engagement in any Key Audit Partner role for the 2024 audit.